-- Application for Admissions Fee: A non-refundable application fee is charged upon completion of the application for admissions to the institution. - Application for On-Campus Housing Fee: A non-refundable application fee is charged upon completion of the application for campus housing (Swainsboro Campus Only). - Accuplacer Retest Fee: After initial examination, new students have three additional opportunities to test, regardless of sections attempting.
+- Accuplacer Retest Fee: After initial examination, new students have three additional opportunities to test, regardless of sections attempting.
 There is a non-refundable fee for this test.
 Students are encouraged to test before Orientation/Registration, but the placement test must be taken and/or re-taken before the first day of classes. - Criminal Background Investigation (CBI) Fee: A non-refundable fee is charged for CBI.
 Criminal background investigations are required for every new or returning student who has ever been convicted of a crime, other than a traffic offense, or who has criminal charges pending at the time of application/reapplication.
 CBIs are also required for current students who: (1) are applying for admission to teacher education; (2) want to participate in study abroad; (3) work as a PREP Tutor and/or (4) enters the RN-BSN Bridge program.
-Students who wish to live in oncampus housing must also request a criminal background investigation, but the cost is covered by their application fee for housing.

-- Late Registration Fee: After Final Registration, a non-refundable late penalty fee will be assessed.
+Students who wish to live in oncampus housing must also request a criminal background investigation, but the cost is covered by their application fee for housing. - Late Registration Fee: After Final Registration, a non-refundable late penalty fee will be assessed.
 This fee also applies if you are dropped from your class(es) for non-attendance or non-payment and then added back. - Library Book Fines and Delinquent Fees: A student who has library books overdue or who is delinquent in any fee or fine will have his/her transcript withheld until the delinquency is removed.
-Nonpayment of these charges will prevent registration for a succeeding term. - Identification Card/Access Card Replacement Fee: At the time of a student's enrollment at EGSC, the student will be issued a photographic identification/access card.
+Nonpayment of these charges will prevent registration for a succeeding term. - Identification Card/Access Card Replacement Fee.
+At the time of a student's enrollment at EGSC, the student will be issued a photographic identification/access card.
 Students must have this card to access computer labs, sporting events, housing complex, bookstore, etc. This card also serves as a library card.
-A fee is charged for replacements and must be paid at the time of re-issue. - Orientation Fee: All incoming freshmen will be accessed a non-refundable Orientation fee to cover the cost of materials and administration. - Remote Placement Testing Fee: Students who are testing for another institution are charged a non-refundable fee to cover EGSC administration costs.
-The fee must be paid at the Business Office with cash, VISA, Master Card, or money order at the time of testing. - Return Check Fee: If any check is not paid on presentation to the bank on which it is drawn, a service charge will be incurred. - Parking: Please see the Parking and Transportation policy located on the President's Policy and Procedure webpage (here). - Other Fees: Certain courses are offered by the College that require students to pay an additional non-refundable class fee.
+A fee is charged for replacements and must be paid at the time of re-issue. - Orientation Fee: All incoming freshmen will be accessed a non-refundable Orientation fee to cover the cost of materials and administration. - Remote Placement Testing Fee: Students who are testing for another institution are changed a non-refundable fee to cover EGSC administration costs.
+The fee must be paid at the Business Office with cash, VISA, Master Card, or money order at the time of testing. - Return Check Fee: If any check is not paid on presentation to the bank on which it is drawn, a service charge will be incurred. - Parking: Please see the Parking and Transportation Policy located on the President's Policy and Procedure webpage (here). - Other Fees: Certain courses are offered by the College that require students to pay an additional non-refundable class fee.
 Please see the full list on the Tuition and Fees webpage (here).
 Fees are subject to change based on Board of Regents approval.